infinitylx/Go-Infinity-Space/content/blog/e-mail_101.md

 The worst thing you can do — is to keep silence.
 Which creates frustration.
 Poeple always fear of unknown.

 ## Provide all needed informatio.

+To create solution and get into context.
+Put links, attach files, etc.

+## Use positive or neutral lexicon

+Negative only produce anger.
+Not a solution.
+The best way for problems discussions is to provide few solutions.